-Learn more about Noble County by contacting Rick Sherck, executive director of the Noble County Economic Development Corp.Email Noble County
+Learn more about Noble County by contacting Executive Director Gary Gatman at the Noble County Economic Development Corp.Email Noble County

-Noble County is not only home to large industries, including agriculture and manufacturing, but it also welcomes innovative entrepreneurs and small business.
-In Noble County, businesses benefit from easy access to a transportation infrastructure through which products can be shipped by air, rail, or highway.
-Conveniently located, Noble County’s second-largest city of Ligonier is within a 20-mile radius of five of the six longest highways in the nation.
-Major employers include Courier, Kraft Heinz, and Parkview Health.
-Noble County is a very unique place that embodies a special sense of community and is composed of good-hearted, honest, hardworking people.
+Noble County is not only home to large industries, including manufacturing and agriculture, but it also welcomes innovative entrepreneurs and small businesses.
+In Noble County, businesses benefit from easy access to a transportation infrastructure through which products can be shipped by air, rail, or highway and an education system dedicated to meeting existing and emerging workforce needs.
+Conveniently located, Noble County provides easy access to six of the nation's longest highways.
+Major employers include Dexter Axle, Carlex, Kraft Heinz, Creative Liquid Coatings, Inc, Tenneco and TI Automotive.

-Kendallville is in the Heartland of America, conveniently located in Northeast Indiana 11 miles from Interstate 69, and a half-hour drive from the Indiana Toll Road.
+Kendallville, Noble County’s largest population center, is conveniently located in Northeast Indiana 11 miles from Interstate 69, and a half-hour drive from the Indiana Toll Road.
 Located at the crossroads of State Road 3 and U.S. 6, Kendallville's central location makes travel easy across the state and region.
-The city is within a three- to four-hour drive from many major U.S. cities, including Chicago, Detroit, Indianapolis, and Cincinnati.
 The Norfolk Southern rail line runs through Kendallville and is utilized by local manufacturers for freight transportation.
-In Kendallville, Kraft Heinz makes all of the caramels sold in the nation and the majority of marshmallows on the market.
+Kendallville’s East Industrial Park is home to employers including Hendrickson, Graphic Packaging and Creative Liquid Coatings.
+Kraft Heinz, maker of all of the caramels sold in the nation, and Flint and Walling have also operated in Kendallville for decades.